hyperagon/hyperagon.github.io/content/posts/devilution.md

 Cheater's Blade		GRISWOLD	1	9	SETDAM	250	250	TOHIT	250	250	FASTATTACK	4	4	TARGAC	2	2	STEALMANA	5	5	LIGHT	5	5
 ```

-Note that these items will motph according to the server settings which stops you from using it in others games.
+Note that these items will morph according to the server settings which stops you from using it in others games, aaaaaaai a  had a case where I was given a cheat item and my stash went back a day.
+Make sure that you play online without cheats.